CtrlK

 Completeness

-Clearly answers both what (creates SKILL.md files with specific components) AND when (explicit 'Use when...' clause with multiple trigger scenarios).
+Clearly answers both 'what' (creates and structures SKILL.md files with specific components) and 'when' (explicit 'Use when...' clause listing five distinct trigger scenarios).
+Both halves are well-articulated.

 3 / 3